Kirk King, President of Continuity Programs, Inc.

 King considers himself blessed and very fortunate to have had the opportunity, ability, and capacity to purchase his own multi-million dollar company in 2010, at the age of 36.

 Before he purchased Continuity Programs in 2010, the company had been struggling, like many during that era, because of the economic crisis/recession.
 By implementing technology, restructuring, changing the focus, and truly dedicating resources to diversify, he has led the company to exponential sales growth.
-His goal is to grow Continuity Programs with intelligent advanced technology, globally, to a multi-billion dollar marketing entity, while keeping the company’s excellent customer service as the first priority.
+His goal is to grow Continuity Programs with completely automated CRM (Customer Relationship Management) software including intelligent marketing with advanced lead generating technology, into a billion dollar corporation, while keeping the company’s excellent customer service as the first priority.

 Through all his education and experience, King has become a subject matter expert on helping businesses grow through intelligent systematic marketing.
 The awards he has received and been nominated for in the community prove his superior level of leadership.